 Game-Breaking Bug: Thankfully averted by the Naughty Dog development team.
-A glitch can occur in the Precursor Basin on some versions of the game, making it impossible to win the Zoomer race.
+A glitch can occur in the Precursor Basin on some versions of the game, making it impossible to win the Zoomer race (though this was fixed in the Updated Re-release on the Vita).
 Thankfully, they made it so that there are 101 Power Cells in the game, and only 100 are needed for the good ending.

 Although this game is wholesome and family-friendly, especially compared to its Darker and Edgier sequels, Daxter does say "crap" in the opening cutscene.